Syps/alexa-airplane-spotter/README.md

    `python load_db.py`

-3. Add your coordinates to the settings.py file
+4. Add your coordinates to the settings.py file

-3. Start the local server
+5. Start the local server

    `node server.js`

-4. Test it out! `curl http://localhost:3000` to see the description of nearby airplane activity
+6. Test it out! `curl http://localhost:3000` to see the description of nearby airplane activity

+### Notes
+When building the Alexa skill, you will need to upload the `requests` module to AWS Lambda along with `lambda/lambda_helper.py`.
+You can do this by installing `requests` into the `lambda/` directory via `pip install requests -t ./lambda`, and then uploading the zipped directory.